hfiref0x/WinDepends/README.md

 + Windows 10/11

-(reportedly working on Windows 8.1, but we do not officially support it, and ApiSet resolving will be unavailable)
+(reportedly working on Windows 8.1, but we do not officially support it)

 + [.NET Desktop Runtime 8.0](https://dotnet.microsoft.com/en-us/download/dotnet/8.0)
 + Administrative privilege is not required